NetApp/trident/docs/docker/install/ndvp_ontap_config.rst

 The ontap-nas-economy driver does not support Docker-volume-granular snapshots or cloning.
 The ontap-nas-economy driver is not currently supported in Docker Swarm, as Swarm does not orchestrate volume creation across multiple nodes.

+Choose the ontap-nas-flexgroup driver to increase parallelism to a single volume that can grow into the petabyte range with billions of files.
+Some ideal use cases for FlexGroups include AI/ML/DL, big data and analytics, software builds, streaming, file repositories, etc. Trident uses all aggregates assigned to an SVM when provisioning a FlexGroup Volume.
+FlexGroup support in Trident also has the following
+considerations:

+* Requires ONTAP version 9.2 or greater.
+* As of this writing, FlexGroups only support NFS v3.
+* Recommended to enable the 64-bit NFSv3 identifiers for the SVM.
+* The minimum recommended FlexGroup size is 100GB.
+* Cloning is not supported for FlexGroup Volumes.

+For information regarding FlexGroups and workloads that are appropriate for FlexGroups see the `NetApp FlexGroup Volume - Best Practices and Implementation Guide`_.

+.. _NetApp FlexGroup Volume - Best Practices and Implementation Guide: https://www.netapp.com/us/media/tr-4571.pdf

 To get advanced features and huge scale in the same environment, you can run multiple instances of the Docker Volume Plugin, with one using ontap-nas and another using ontap-nas-economy.